Jo-Pan/sys6018-competition-safe-driver/README.md

 # sys6018-competition-safe-driver

 # Team Member
 Teresa Sun
-Jo Pan
+Huitong(Jo) Pan   --- hp4zw
 Sai

+# Write up
+Who might care about it and why?

+Why might it be a challenging problem to address?
+What other problems resemble this problem?

 # Regression Model (Teresa)
 Since we have such a large number of observations, instead of using all the observations, we randomly chose 10,000 observations from train data to select variables and build the model.